argoproject/Argo/docs/users/sidebarswidgets.rst

 Largo adds a number of custom widgets in addition to the `standard widgets <http://codex.wordpress.org/Widgets_SubPanel>`_ that come included with WordPress.

-All of our widgets have:
+All Largo custom widgets have:

-- The choice of three backgrounds (default, reverse and none) to give you a variety of styling options and classes to use for custom CSS.
+- The choice of three backgrounds (default, reverse and none) to provide styling options and classes for custom CSS.
-- The ability to be hidden on desktops, tablets and phones using the responsive utility classes `from Twitter Bootstrap <http://getbootstrap.com/2.3.2/scaffolding.html#responsive>`_.
-We recommend hiding less necessary widgets for users on smaller viewports such as mobile devices in order to create a cleaner, simpler experience that allows them to focus on your content without distraction.
+- The ability to hide the widget on desktops, tablets, and phones using the responsive utility classes `from Twitter Bootstrap <http://getbootstrap.com/2.3.2/scaffolding.html#responsive>`_.
+We recommend hiding less necessary widgets for users on smaller viewports such as mobile devices to create a cleaner experience that allows them to focus on your content.
 - The ability to set a link for the widget title.

-The widgets added by Largo include:
+Here is a complete list of the Largo custom widgets as of version 0.5.4:

 INN Member Stories
 ------------------